 Silent Geometry

-Christiane Kaufmann's works are based on mathematically constructed forms and are close to Concrete Art.
-However, she breaks with the rigorous elimination of human traces in the artwork, as minimal variations in the structure occur due to the freehand drawing.
-In a constant repetition of straight lines from a single point, she creates geometric surfaces, often upright rhombuses through which the underlying paper or underpaintings shine through, sometimes contrasting with forms worked in pastel.
-In doing so, she constantly explores the in-between: between painting and drawing, between line and surface, between repetition and new creation.
+Christiane Kaufmann's works are based on mathematically constructed forms and are closely related to concrete art.
+However, she breaks with its rigorous elimination of traces of human creativity, as the freehand lines and the surface structure of the paper create minimal variations in the structure.
+By constantly repeating straight lines from a single point, she creates geometric surfaces, often upright rhombuses, through which the underlying paper or ink underpainting shines through.
+In doing so, she repeatedly explores the space in between: between painting and drawing, between line and surface, between repetition and new creation.

 Mathematical principles play a major role in all of this, for example in dealing with the principle of Truchet tiles.
 Surfaces and lines meet to form a square divided by the diagonal.
 It is drawn by hand, digitally reproduced and combined into different arrangements, which in turn provide the basis for hand-drawn works.
 Once again, she explores the in-between - that between the analog and digital spheres, between man and machine.
 Her art thus forms a counterpoint to digitality and at the same time is situated in its field of tension.